-With a valid ETIAS visa for Japanese travelers, it is possible to enter any European Schengen country that applies to this visa.
-The ETIAS visa for Japanese citizens aims to reduce restrictions while still maintaining a high level of international security.
+With a valid ETIAS visa waiver for Japanese travelers, it is possible to enter any European Schengen country that applies to this visa waiver.
+The ETIAS visa waiver for Japanese citizens aims to reduce restrictions while still maintaining a high level of international security.

-The ETIAS visa for Europe must be paid in advance by making a secure payment via credit or debit card and the ETIAS confirmation email will be sent directly to the applicant’s inbox.
+The ETIAS visa waiver for Europe must be paid in advance by making a secure payment via credit or debit card and the ETIAS confirmation email will be sent directly to the applicant’s inbox.

 How Can Japanese Citizens Apply for ETIAS to Visit Europe?

 Japanese citizens can apply online for an ETIAS by completing an online ETIAS registration.
-The enrollment process will be quick and simple and is very similar to the ESTA for travelers to the U.S. Much like that visa, applicants will need to fill out an online form and answer some security questions.
+The enrollment process will be quick and simple and is very similar to the ESTA for travelers to the U.S. Much like that travel authorization, applicants will need to fill out an online form and answer some security questions.

 This screening process will allow European immigration officials to prescreen travelers before they even board their flight to Europe, thereby improving security in the Schengen area.

 Plus, ETIAS has a nominal fee.
-Once this is paid, the process is complete and the applicant need only wait for their approved ETIAS visa.
+Once this is paid, the process is complete and the applicant need only wait for their approved ETIAS visa waiver.

 Traveling to Europe from Japan with ETIAS

 Currently, Japanese citizens traveling to Europe do not need a visa for short-stays for tourism or visiting relatives.
-But starting in 2021, traveling to Europe from Japan will require an ETIAS visa in order to access the Schengen area.
+But starting in 2021, traveling to Europe from Japan will require an ETIAS visa waiver in order to access the Schengen area.

 There will also be other restrictions and regulations to keep in mind when traveling to Europe from Japan which are similar to those currently in place.
 These include a ban on firearms, importing and exporting tobacco, alcohol, perfume, or currency.

-Please note that only Japanese citizens 18 years of age and older are required to obtain an ETIAS visa to travel to Europe.
+Please note that only Japanese citizens 18 years of age and older are required to obtain an ETIAS visa waiver to travel to Europe.
 All minors can travel with the usual passport and will have to apply for an ETIAS autorizathion.

 Remember that starting in 2021, ETIAS will be a legal obligation for all Japanese citizens traveling to Europe for short-term stays.
 So start planning ahead!